 3.2.4.
 Image the hydrated mica surface in the tapping mode.
 Acquire both the height and phase images.

 NOTE: The imaging quality is influenced by the instrumentation, selected probe, and scan parameters.
-When optimizing the scanning conditions, the following choices may be used as a starting point: 5 x 5 µm area scanned in 512 lines with ~0.8 Hz scan rate and ~7 kHz drive frequency.
+When optimizing the scanning conditions, the following choices may be used as a starting point: 5 x 5 µm area scanned in 512 lines with ~0.8-1.0 Hz scan rate and drive frequency between 4 to 8 kHz.

 4. Image analysis